Nhungle34/MIS-311/README.md

 After cleaning, the dataset was ready for descriptive statistics, pivot tables, charts, and insight generation.

----

 ## 4. Descriptive Statistics

-Descriptive statistics were used to summarize the main numerical variables in the dataset.
+Descriptive statistics were used to summarize the main numerical variables in the dataset, including study hours per day, attendance rate, sleep hours, social media hours, assignment completion rate, final exam score, and previous GPA.

 Key summary statistics: